lcarranco/Blockchain_and_IoT/README.md

 }
 ```

-To create a database using the above genesis block, run the following command
+To create a database using the above genesis block, run the following command.
+This will import and set canonical genesis block for your chain.

-`geth --datadir path/to/custom/data/folder init genesis.json`
+`./geth --datadir ~/.ethereum/privatenet init genesis170.json`

+Set network ID.
+Future runs of geth on this data directory will use the genesis block you have defined.

+`./geth --datadir ~/.ethereum/privatenet --networkid value`